 Wish there was a simple step you could take to become more competitive?
 What about web-based and enterprise-class technology, for everyone?
 Moving to the cloud gives you access, and allows smaller businesses to act faster than big, established competitors.

-A pay-as-you-go service and cloud business applications mean small outfits can run with the big boys and disrupt the market while remaining lean and nimble.
+Pay-as-you-go professional services and cloud business applications mean small outfits can run with the big boys and disrupt the market while remaining lean and nimble.
 David now packs a Goliath-sized punch.

 Do your bit for the environment